hoffmka/eyematics-kds-extended/ValueSet-vs-normal-abnormal.md

       ]
     }
   ],
-  "description" : "ValueSet containing codes that indicate the normality, absence, or unknown status of a clinical finding or condition.", "jurisdiction" : [
+  "description" : "ValueSet containing codes that indicate the normality status of a clinical finding or condition.
+It includes codes from system Snomed CT where concept descendant-of $SCT#276800000 (Normality findings (qualifier value)).", "jurisdiction" : [
     {
       "coding" : [